-You will be glad to know that TMJ issues are more easily diagnosed and treated than they were in the past.
-When you see a TMJ dentist at St. Mary’s Dental, we will be happy to help you properly diagnose your symptoms and provide TMJ pain relief.
+You will be glad to know that TMD issues are more easily diagnosed and treated than they were in the past.
+When you visit St. Mary’s Dental, we will be happy to help you properly diagnose your symptoms and provide TMJ pain relief.

 Dr. Kara McCray Demer and Dr. Gina McCray offer various treatment options that can improve the harmony of your jaw and provide relief for TMJ pain.
 After a detailed assessment, our professionals will be able to tell you precisely which treatment is right for your unique needs.